spacetelescope/style-guides/guides/jupyter-notebooks.md

 # Jupyter Notebooks

-Juptyer Notebooks are a convenient format for creating and sharing documents that combined code, analyses, vizualizations, and prose.
-This guide describes best practices for creating readable (easy to understand), portable (likely to work on many computers) notebooks, and is the required format for any contributions to the [STScI notebooks repository](https://github.com/spacetelescope/notebooks).
+Juptyer Notebooks are a convenient format for creating and sharing documents that combine code, data analyses, vizualizations, and prose.
+This guide describes best practices for creating readable (easy to understand), portable (likely to work on many computers) notebooks.
+Following this guide is a requirement for those authors contributing content to the [STScI notebooks repository](https://github.com/spacetelescope/notebooks).

 ## Principles